AccurateMeasure/Employees-Performance-Optimization/Data_Modelling.md

 # Power BI Report Model

 The modelling schema type used for this project is known as snowflake schema.
-This is because the dimension tables are normalized and connected to other dimension tables, creating a more complex network rather than a straight forward star schema.
-This model design helps in reducing data redundancy and improving query performance by breaking down the dimensions into related tables as seen in the diagram below:
+This is because the dimension tables are normalized with some connected to other dimension tables, creating a more complex network rather than a straight forward star schema.
+The model design have a disconnected date dimension table and measures table to improve dynamic interactions, organize measures for easy maintenance and better collaborations.
+This model design also helps in reducing data redundancy and improving query performance by breaking down the dimensions into related tables as seen in the diagram below:

 ![PowerBI Report Model](https://github.com/user-attachments/assets/91742b95-8d6e-4515-aa76-9c4dbefe0f30)